EdenGoforIt/momentum-habit-tracker/readme.md

 - .NET for the backend - clean architecture, CRQS, minimal API, funcitonal programming, EF, MSSQL
 - React Native with Expo

+## How to use dev tool

+1. `npm run devtool`
+2. control + command + z once the app is loaded
+3. make sure that you turned off simulator -> I/O -> send keyboard input